icebreakerone/ib1-directory/README.md

   certificate pair signed by the CA then saves all files to disk

 Options:
-  -u, --usage [client|server]  Choose server or client CA -c, --country TEXT           Country to use for certificate generation -s, --state TEXT             State to use for certificate generation -f, --framework TEXT         Framework this certificate is for
+  -u, --usage [signing|client|server]  Choose signing, server or client CA -c, --country TEXT           Country to use for certificate generation -s, --state TEXT             State to use for certificate generation -f, --framework TEXT         Framework this certificate is for